moneybutton/yours-channels/docs/upgradable-lightning-now.md

 We have to check that the conditions of the Theorem are maintained after each step.

 After step 1.
-Receiver waits for Sender to send the payment transaction for one day (this is not enforced by anything, just a conventione between the two).
+Receiver waits for Sender to send the payment transaction for one day (this is not enforced by anything, just a convention between the two).
 If he does not get the payment he assumes that Sender is not willing to cooperate and proceeds to broadcast the HTLC transaction to the blockchain.
 He then spends its output to himself, thereby revealing the secret.
 In this case everything played out as in the non-cooperative case.

 Note that it might seem that Sender has an advantage after step one.
 After all, he has received the secret that proves that he payed.
 However, Sender has no power to get his money back at this point: the branch of the HTLC transaction that Sender can spend is blocked with a 30-day CLTV lock.
 If Sender broadcasts the HTLC transaction Receiver will notice and have some time to spend the output himself.